Ms-Shahid/Product-microservice/Readme.md

 - Fetch Types
   - Eager : Fetch details of inner object (say List<Products> ), along with details of outer object.
 Everything is eagerly loaded except _Collections_
   - By default, _Collections_ are lazy loaded.
   - we can change the fetch-type as below
+  - Specify the fetch type & on which type we need to `Join` that needs to be specified, using `@JoinColumn`
 ```java
 @Entity
 public class Category extends BaseProduct{